 - Check the number of tests marked as unstable

-- Understand root causes: Which elements cause the most problems: locators, network lag, race conditions, whatever
+- Understand root causes: Which elements cause the most problems: locators, network lag, race conditions, whatever.

 4. QA effort per release